 6. Using an Ethernet Cable

 Some hotel rooms may have Ethernet ports, which can provide a more direct and often faster connection.
-If your Nanit setup includes an Ethernet adapter, you can:
+Nanit cameras connect via Wi‑Fi and do not support Ethernet directly, but you can use Ethernet as the hotel backhaul for your travel router.

-- Plug one end of the Ethernet cable into the wall port and the other into the adapter attached to your Nanit (if applicable).
+- Plug one end of the Ethernet cable into the wall port and the other into your travel router’s WAN/LAN port, then connect Nanit to the router’s private Wi‑Fi.

 Troubleshooting Tips